rs-services/rs-storage/README.md

 ## Deleting volume(s)

-This operation will be part of the decomission bundle in a RightScale ServerTemplate where the volumes attached to the server are detached and deleted from the cloud but this can also be used as an operational recipe.
+This operation will be part of the decommission bundle in a RightScale ServerTemplate where the volumes attached to the server are detached and deleted from the cloud but this can also be used as an operational recipe.
 This recipe will do nothing in the following conditions: